Sa'eed ibn Isa Al-Amoudi: Family background and upbringing

-Sheikh Sa’eed ibn Isa al-Amoudi al-Bakri al-Taymi al-Qurayshi al-Kinani was born in the year 600 Hijri (1203/1204 CE) in the town of Qaydun in the Wadi Daw’an region of Hadhramaut in Yemen.
-His father Sheikh Isa ibn Ahmad Al-Amoudi was originally an inhabitant of Medina and was also a Mufti of Medina, he had decided to migrate to Nubia to spread Islamic learning with his sons, after years passed he further went on to Abyssinia, leaving his sons back in Nubia who would go on to migrate into North Africa.
-Isa ibn Ahmed after spending time in Abyssinia decided that it was time to return to his home city of Medina as he longed to see his relatives, as he had not seen them in many years, and so he boarded a ship with the intent of doing so, while he was on the ship, he met Hadhrami Sibanid tribesmen, they begged him to come with them to Hadhramaut so that they may benefit from his knowledge and counsel.
-Eventually being convinced after much persuasion, he settled in Qaydun where the Bani Muhammad of the Himayarite Siban tribe married to him a woman from themselves, this woman would be Sheikh Sa'eed ibn Isa al-Amoudi's mother.
-Isa ibn Ahmed's migration out of Medina to spread knowledge about the religion was much like his uncle, Abdul Qadir ibn Sa'eed al-Amoudi's migration to Palestine.
-Isa ibn Ahmad was a fifth generation descendant of Hejazi saint and his son's namesake Sa’eed ibn Isa Al-Bakri who was known as Amoududdin meaning Pillar of the religion, due to his habit of standing in Salah for prolonged periods much like a 'pillar', thus the family name Al-Amoudi derives from him.
-Sa’eed ibn Isa Al-Bakri in turn was a descendant of the first Muslim Caliph Abu Bakr As-Siddiq’s eldest son Abdur-Rahman.
-Sheikh Sa’eed ibn Isa Al-Amoudi’s lineage back to him as follows is; Sa’eed ibn Isa ibn Ahmad ibn Sha’ban ibn Sa’eed ibn Ahmad ibn Sa’eed Amoududdin ibn Isa ibn Sha’ban ibn Isa ibn Dawood ibn Muhammad ibn Nuh ibn Talha ibn Abdullah ibn Abdurrahman ibn Abu Bakr al-Siddiq al-Taymi al-Qurayshi.
-Sa’eed ibn Isa in his youth was diligent in attending the lessons of local scholars of Qaydun, being eager to learn from them.
+Sheikh Sa‘eed ibn ‘Isa al-‘Amoudi al-Bakri was born in the year 600 Hijri (1203/1204 CE) in the town of Qaydun in the Wadi Dawʿan region of Hadhramawt in Yemen.
+His father Sheikh 'Isa ibn Ahmad al-‘Amoudi was originally an inhabitant of Medina and was also a scholar of Shafi'ite law, he had decided to visit Nubia to spread Islamic learning with his sons, after years passed he further went on to Abyssinia, leaving his sons back in Nubia who would go on to migrate into North Africa.
+‘Isa ibn Ahmad after spending time in Abyssinia decided that it was time to return to his home city of Medina as he longed to see his relatives, as he had not seen them in many years, and so he boarded a ship with the intent of doing so, while he was on the ship, he met Hadhrami Sibanid tribesmen, they begged him to come with them to Hadhramaut so that they may benefit from his knowledge and counsel.
+Eventually being convinced after much persuasion, he settled in Qaydun where the Banu Muhammad of the Himayarite Siban tribe married to him a woman from themselves, this woman would be Sheikh Sa‘eed ibn ‘Isa al-‘Amoudi's mother.
+‘Isa ibn Ahmad's migration out of Medina to spread knowledge about the religion was much like his uncle, ‘Abd al-Qadir ibn Sa‘eed al-‘Amoudi's migration to Palestine.
+Isa ibn Ahmad was a fifth generation descendant of Hejazi saint and his son's namesake Sa‘eed ibn Abi al-Ruh 'Isa al-Bakri who was known as ‘Amoud al-Din meaning Pillar of the religion, due to his habit of standing in Salah for prolonged periods much like a 'pillar', thus the family name al-‘Amoudi derives from him.
+Sa‘eed 'Amoud al-Din ibn ‘Isa al-Bakri in turn was a ninth-generation descendant of the first Muslim Caliph Abu Bakr al-Ṣiddiq ’s eldest son ‘Abd al-Rahman.
+Sheikh Sa‘eed ibn ‘Isa al-‘Amoudi’s lineage back to him as follows is;

+Sa‘eed ibn ‘Isa ibn Ahmad ibn Sha‘ban ibn Sa‘eed ibn Ahmad ibn Sa‘eed ‘Amoud al-Din ibn Abi al-Ruh ‘Isa ibn Sha‘ban ibn ‘Isa ibn Dawood ibn Muḥammad ibn Abu Bakr Nuh ibn Talha ibn ‘Abd Allah ibn ‘Abd al-Rahman ibn Abi Bakr al-Siddiq al-Taymi al-Qurashi.

+Sa‘eed ibn ‘Isa in his youth was diligent in attending the lessons of local scholars of Qaydun, being eager to learn from them.